Sci fi virtual reality landscape cyberpunk style 3d render b

 Each zone will present an opportunity to explore and engage through immersive learning opportunities.
 Exhibitions and the arts will be integral to the visitor experiences enhancing a sense of well-being and reducing climate anxiety.

 Each learning zone will provide a unique learning experience which will enable visitors to become digital tourists, exploring the world and its related climate issues through Virtual Reality.
 Each zone will also promote achievable climate action that visitors can undertake in their local community.
+We will explore sustainability, conservation and the most contemporary methods of climate mititgation.

 Through organic learning, we envisage reconnecting communities to their environment, as custodians of change, armed with agency to make informed choices to live sustainably within their environment.